namelivia/retropie-ansible/README.md

 ## Getting started

-For getting started, execute `echo your-raspberry-pi-ip-address > raspberry_ip` replacing `your-raspberry-pi-address` with the actual value for your Pi.
+For getting started, execute `echo your-raspberry-pi-ip-address > raspberry_pi_ip` replacing `your-raspberry-pi-address` with the actual value for your Pi.

 Next execute `./generate-key` to create a key pair that will be stored in `keys` and copy it